SharePoint/sp-dev-docs/docs/spfx/web-parts/use-office-ui-react-components.md

 >**Note:** The SharePoint Framework is currently in preview and is subject to change.
 SharePoint Framework client-side web parts are not supported for use in production environments.

-This article describes how to build a simple web part that uses the DocumentCard [Office UI Fabric](https://github.com/OfficeDev/office-ui-fabric-react) component.
+This article describes how to build a simple web part that uses the DocumentCard component of [Office UI Fabric](https://github.com/OfficeDev/office-ui-fabric-react).

->Please note that Office UI Fabric React Components are in *in a pre-v1 state*, so we strongly encourage you to check out the [Roadmap](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/ghdocs/ROADMAP.md) to see what the v1 we're working towards entails and what this means for your usage of the controls set.
+>**Note:** Office UI Fabric React Components are in *a pre-v1 state*.
+For information about the v1 release and roadmap, see [Roadmap](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/ghdocs/ROADMAP.md) in the Office UI Fabric React repo in GitHub.

 ![DocumentBaseCard fabric component example](../../../images/fabric-components-doc-card-view-ex.png)